ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/glossary.md

 **Statistical Distributions**
 A way of describing the likelihood of different outcomes based on a dataset.
 The "bell curve" is a common statistical distribution.

+**Streaming Data**
+Data that is continuously generated and transmitted in real-time.
+Requires specialized handling and processing to capture and analyze.

 **Structured Data**
 Data is organized and formatted into a predictable schema, usually related tables with rows and columns.